littlebravesri/ASL-to-Speech/LEARNING_SUMMARY.md

 ### Summary of learning journey

 The web app was built using Python Flask, HTML, CSS and Javascript.
-All the technologies used were new and were learnt before building the web app, including Azure services.
-This is my first web app and the first time I learnt Flask and used it.
+All the technologies used were relatively new and were learnt before building the web app, including Azure services.
+This is my first web app that uses an API call and to fetch response from it.

 Training and deploying machine learning models on a cloud platform or Azure was also very new and it was interesting to learn how easily an end to end solution can be built.